Trenchwise/simpsons-react-project/README.md

 char.quote === quote && char.character === character;
 });

+const copy = [...this.state.simpsons]; // This makes a copy of the state copy.splice(indexOf, 1); // This spices at position one in the index this.setState({ simpsons: copy }); // This tells React to update the copy

 -- findIndex
 The findIndex() method returns the index of the first element in an array that satisfies the provided testing function.
 If no elements satisfy the testing function, -1 is returned.